 Regis J. Fallon Lectures Series

-The Center for Health and the Social Sciences is honored to host a special workshop series in tribute to Regis J. Fallon.
-The Regis J. Fallon Lecture Series on Health and Law will focus attention on the leading issues at the interface of health and the law, bringing together students and experts from campus and beyond to fuel productive discussion across these disciplines and helping the University to become an increasingly important contributor to innovative research and training at this important interface.
-Workshops will be held twice each academic year.
-For more information, contact faculty organizer Anup Malani at email@example.com.
+The Regis J. Fallon Lecture Series on Health and Law focuses attention on the leading issues at the intersection of health and the law, fueling productive discussion across these disciplines and attracting scholars and experts from the University and beyond.
+The Fallon Lectures are held once or twice each academic year.
+For more information, contact faculty organizer Anup Malani at firstname.lastname@example.org.

 November 13, 2013